Gophers dominate list of finalists for Big Ten hockey awards

 The Big Ten announced the finalists for five men's hockey individual awards, and the Gophers, who won the regular-season championship by a record 19 points, are represented in every category.

-Sophomore forward Matthew Knies is a finalist for Big Ten player of the year, junior defenseman Brock Faber is up for defensive player of the year, senior Justen Close is a finalist for goaltender of the year, forwards Logan Cooley and Jimmy Snuggerud are up for freshman of the year, and Bob Motzko is a finalist for coach of the year.
+Sophomore forward Matthew Knies is a finalist for conference player of the year, junior defenseman Brock Faber for defensive player of the year, senior Justen Close for goaltender of the year, forwards Logan Cooley and Jimmy Snuggerud for freshman of the year, and Bob Motzko for coach of the year.

 Faber, the reigning Big Ten Defensive Player of the Year, is a finalist for the third consecutive season.
 He has four goals and 18 assists this season for a career-high 22 points.
 A Hobey Baker top-10 finalist, the Maple Grove native is considered one of the nation's best defensive defensemen.
 The other finalists for the Big Ten defensive honor are Hughes and Ohio State's Mason Lohrei (3-25-28).